-For those wishing to delve a little more deeply into complex systems and sustainability, the following book is recommended, but not required:
+For those wishing to delve a little more deeply into complex systems and sustainability, the following book is recommended:

 David Waltner-Toews, James J. Kay and Nina-Marie E. Lister, editors, The Ecosystem Approach: complexity, uncertainty and managing for sustainability (New York: Columbia University Press, 2008).